zuozhenggh/learning-library/solutions-library/siebel-move-improve/provision/provison.md

 ### Objectives

-To deploy the Siebel Application, in this lab, you will:
+To deploy the Siebel Instance, in this lab, you will:
 *   Launching Instance of Siebel from Marketplace
 *   Deploy the Siebel Application
 *   Generate a Jenkins URL
-*   Deploy the Siebel CRM Application
+*   Deploy and access Siebel instance

 ## **STEP 1**: Launching Instance of Siebel from Marketplace